Skip to Main Content

 You’ll need to specify your loan purpose when applying for an Axos Bank personal loan.

-Axos Bank may charge an origination fee of up to 2%, depending on your credit rating.
+• Loan origination fees: Axos Bank may charge an origination fee of up to 2%, depending on your credit rating.
 This one-time fee is taken from the loan proceeds, so you’ll receive less money than you applied for.
-Excellent credit borrowers may qualify for an Axos Bank personal loan with no origination fee.
+Excellent credit borrowers may qualify for an Axos loan with no origination fee.

-Axos Bank charges a late payment fee, but you can avoid it by setting up automatic payments.
-The bank may charge other incidental fees as well, so be sure to check your loan agreement.
+• Other fees: Axos Bank charges a late payment fee, but you can avoid it by setting up automatic payments.
+Check your loan agreement for other fees.

 How Axos Bank compares to other lenders